fdammeke/greenfield-workshop/README.md

 ![Stack Create Response](img/stack_create_response.PNG)

-Congratulations your stack is being built.
+Congratulations!
+Your stack is being built.
 You can check its progress by navigating in the GUI to the stack and choosing Topology or by issuing the command:

 > `openstack stack list`